saneyee/GummyBearKingdom-Testing/GummyBearKingdom/README.md

 ## Description

 Gummy Bear Kingdom is a seller of products.
 User can add new products into the database, edit any product that is already in the database, delete the product in the database, and also access the detail information about the products.
+Similarly reviews can be created,seen,edited and deleted for the products.